 56. Various upper limits are required to be set in order to manage risk and reduce the financial impact on the Council of any adverse movement in interest rates.
 The limits below reflect that whilst the majority of Council borrowing is currently at long term fixed rates, there could be exposure to variable rates.
 This is in the form of interest on LOBO loans being changed early, the strategy to utilise internal borrowing where possible and short term external borrowing when required to manage cash flow.

-2014/15 % 2015/16 % 2016/17 % 2017/18 % Upper limit for fixed interest rate exposure:- 100 100 100 100 Upper limit for variable rate exposure:- 25 25 25 25 to be undertaken for the optimum period.
-The actual maturity profile of existing borrowing is included on the assumption that loans run to their final maturity and a separate column is also included to show the maturity profile should the Council be required to repay its LOBOs early.
+2015/16 % 2016/17 % 2017/18 % 2018/19 % Upper limit for fixed interest rate exposure:- 100 100 100 100 Upper limit for variable rate exposure:- 25 25 25 25

 Maturity structure of fixed rate borrowing